- Date and Time

 Healthcare professional lifestyle education series – Session 2

-This session is the second in a series of five expert talks providing a continued professional development opportunity for individuals working within healthcare who have a special interest in lifestyle medicine.
+This session was the second in a series of five expert talks providing a continued professional development opportunity for individuals working within healthcare who have a special interest in lifestyle medicine.

 Professor Amanda Daley: How many minutes of walking does it take to burn off the calories in a pizza?
 (PACE-The role of physical activity calorie equivalent labelling in reducing calorie consumption)